 Page 3 - Disassembly and Internals

 I started the disassembly of the be quiet!
-Dark Mount Silent Tactile with the main keyboard, leaving the numpad untouched.
-Removing the keycaps was straightforward, and I immediately noticed how thick they felt.
-The translucent inner layer under each key is responsible for the RGB LED light diffusion and the translucent legends.
-As mentioned prior, the keys are made of PBT, or polybutylene terephthalate, double-shot keycaps, which allow the keys to be highly resistant to wear and tear.
+Dark Mount Silent Tactile with the main keyboard, leaving the number pad untouched.
+Removing the keycaps were straightforward, and I immediately noticed how thick they felt.
+The translucent inner layer under each key is responsible for the RGB LED light diffusion and translucent legends.
+As mentioned prior, the keys are double-shot PBT, or polybutylene terephthalate, keycaps, which allow the keys to be highly resistant to wear and tear.
 The PBT keycaps also produce a deeper, muted sound compared to their ABS, or acrylonitrile butadiene styrene, counterparts, due to the thicker walls and higher density.
-The keycaps support standard Cherry MX stems and have a Cherry profile.
+The keycaps support standard Cherry MX stems and have an OEM profile.
 The larger keys feature plate-mounted stabilizers, which are pre-lubed and surprisingly solid.
-There was no rattling at all during testing.
+There was no stabilizer rattling at all during testing.

 With the keycaps removed, the switches became more visible.
 The Dark Mount Silent Tactile uses be quiet!
 Silent Tactile Black switches, which I personally found to feel most like brown switches.
-The Silent Tactile Black switches are Cherry MX, 5-pin hot-swappable, and PCB mounted, making key replacement or maintenance simple.
-Each switch has a POM (polyoxymethylene) stem, a PA66 (Nylon 66) housing, and a spring that measures 1.3 cm.
+The Silent Tactile Black switches are MX-compatible, hot-swappable, and PCB mounted, making key replacement and maintenance simple.
+Each switch has a POM, or polyoxyethylene, stem, a PA66, or Nylon 66, housing, and a spring that measures 1.3 cm.
 As advertised, each switch was pre-lubed.
 No extra switches are included in the box.

 Next, I removed the top plate by unscrewing it and carefully releasing the internal clips, taking care not to break the plastic clips, which are somewhat fragile.

-Beneath all these layers is a daughterboard PCB that controls the modularity of the numpad.
+Beneath all these layers is a daughterboard PCB that controls the modularity of the number pad.
 It connects via pin headers on either side of the keyboard.
-While GST or ribbon connections might have been safer alternatives, this design choice suggests the Dark Mount does not intend for users to frequently access the internals.
+While a JST, or Japan Solderless Terminal, cable or a ribbon connection might have been a safer and more secure alternative, this design choice suggests the Dark Mount does not intend for users to frequently access the internals.

-Overall, disassembling the Dark Mount gave me a greater appreciation for its hot-swappable switches, solid stabilizers, and layered sound-dampening.
-The internal design may feel slightly dated, but quiet, modular functionality remains the focus, and for the main keyboard, it succeeds.
+Overall, disassembling the Dark Mount gave me a greater appreciation for its hot-swappable sockets, solid stabilizers, and layered sound-dampening.
+The internal design may feel slightly dated, but quietness and modular functionality remain the focus, which it succeeds in.

 Page Index